sclukey/rmate-python/README.rst

                        TextMate selection strings can be used
       -m, --name NAME  The display name shown in TextMate -t, --type TYPE  Treat file as having TYPE
-      -f, --force      Open even if the file is not wratable -v, --verbose    Verbose logging messages
+      -f, --force      Open even if the file is not writable -v, --verbose    Verbose logging messages
       -h, --help       Show this help and exit --version    Show version and exit